haoxu07/AdmissionControlReference/README.md

   year={2018}
 }

-## Session-based overload control in QoS aware Web servers
+## 7.Session-based overload control in QoS aware Web servers
 #### the QoS-aware session-based admission control by exploiting the dependencies of sessions to improve the service quality during service overload.
 However, these techniques favor long-lived sessions, making them unsuitable for the WeChat application which incorporates tremendous short-lived and medium-lived sessions.
 @inproceedings{chen2002session,
   title={Session-based overload control in qos-aware web servers},